jillesvangurp/geogeometry/README.md

     - Calculate the area of a polygon
     - Simplify polygons using the *Douglas Peucker*- algorithm.
 Sometimes polygons can be very detailed, which makes handling them very CPU/memory intensive.
 E.g. some polygons for New Zealand are more than 200MB.
     - check bounding box containment for a point
-    - check *polygon containment- for a point
+    - check *polygon containment* for a point
     - get the center for a polygon
     - get bounding box for a polygon
     - convert a *circle to a polygon*